sktime/skbase/enhancement_proposals/sbep_1.md

 - [BaseMetaObject](#BaseMetaObjectMixin): A mixin that provides a high-level interface for working with classes composed of collections of `BaseObject`s.
 - [Base pipeline classes](#Base-Pipeline-Classes): `BaseObject`s that also
-  inherit from `BaseMetaObject` mixin and provide additional generic functionalty for common pipeline use cases.
+  inherit from `BaseMetaObject` mixin and provide additional generic functionality for common pipeline use cases.

 #### BaseObject